sejoDjoseon/tratel-bot/README.md

     cd install
     vim tratelbot.conf
     ```
-    Set your telegram bot token and the path to download folder.
+    Set your telegram bot token and the path to download folder (must be absolute).
 Save changes.
     ```bash
     vim tratelbot.service
     ```
-    Set a available `User` in your system.
+    Set an available `User` in your system.
 Save changes.

 3. Install
     ```bash